 Just walk down the aisles of Michael’s or check out the end caps of Target.
-You’ll find bright and trendy planners in all sizes with the cutest sticky notes and coordinated pens to go with them.
-You can even buy fun planner charms to hang off the binder rings and bling out your planner.
+You’ll find bright and colorful planner in all sizes with the cutest sticky notes and coordinated pens to go with them.
+You can even buy fun planner charms (affiliate) to hang off the binder rings and bling out your planner.

 But more important than the aesthetic of your planner is the function of your planner… you know to actually plan things.